William (book): The Mystery of Oaklands

-Heavily influenced by a series of mystery crime novellas, William and the Outlaws become convinced that a local resident has murdered his neighbor, Old Scraggy, as a prelude to theft and buried him by the rose bush in his front garden.
+Heavily influenced by a series of mystery crime novellas, William and the Outlaws become convinced that a resident has murdered his neighbor, Old Scraggy, as a prelude to theft and buried him by the rose bush in his front garden.

-William impersonates the "deceased" Old Scraggy in an effort to disturb the murderer to the point where he confesses his crimes as in the "Myst'ry of the One Eyed-Man".
-The Outlaws break into Old Scraggy's house but are discovered by the returning occupant who has in fact only been away on holiday and are locked in an upstairs room.
-Such is the exaggeration of Old Scraggy's description of the burglars and would be assailants, that the local policeman is only amused to discover 4 local "nippers" who might have been involved in acts of trespass on a local farmers land.
-Old Scraggy is too embarrassed to pursue prosecution and the policeman even declines to "box their ears".
+William impersonates the "deceased" Old Scraggy to disturb the murderer to the point where he confesses his crimes as in the "Mystery of the One Eyed-Man".
+The Outlaws break into Old Scraggy's house but are discovered by the returning occupant who has, in fact, only been away on holiday and are locked in an upstairs room.
+Such is the exaggeration of Old Scraggy's description of the burglars and would-be assailants that the local policeman is only amused to discover 4 local "nippers" who might have been involved in acts of trespass on a local farmer's land.
+Old Scraggy is too embarrassed to pursue a prosecution, and the policeman even declines to "box their ears".

 The New Game

 After William overhears his older brother and others discussing greyhound racing he, without much opposition, persuades the Outlaws to join him in organizing a greyhound race starring his own mongrel dog Jumble and another.
-After conceding that charging entry to the event will not work they decide that the way to easily profit from the enterprise is to run a book and to charge for refreshments.
-The only asset available to Outlaws is that of their own labour which they sell to obtain the funding for the comestibles which have to be purchased retail.
+After conceding that charging entry to the event will not work, they decide that the way to easily profit from the enterprise is to run a book and to charge for refreshments.
+The only asset available to Outlaws is that of their own labor, which they sell to obtain the funding for the comestibles that have to be purchased retail.

-On the day of the race the boys steal a dog chained outside a neighbour's house and attempt to induce it to race Jumble in pursuit of a clockwork mouse.
-The event is something of a fiasco and the comestibles are stolen by a rival gang, the Hubert Laneites, while William and the Outlaws attempt to retrieve the now runaway dogs.
-The experience of trying to run a book is not a happy one for Douglas and he ends up taking to his heels pursued by angry punters.
+On the day of the race, the boys steal a dog chained outside a neighbor's house and attempt to induce it to race Jumble in pursuit of a clockwork mouse.
+The event is something of a fiasco, and the comestibles are stolen by a rival gang, the Hubert Laneites, while William and the Outlaws attempt to retrieve the now runaway dogs.
+The experience of trying to run a book is not a happy one for Douglas, and he ends up taking to his heels pursued by angry punters.

-In retribution William's father demands further unpaid labour, sawing logs, but William's ingenuity knows no bounds and he is able to score a psychological victory over Hubert Lane and his gang.
+In retribution, William's father demands further unpaid labor, sawing logs, but William's ingenuity knows no bounds, and he can score a psychological victory over Hubert Lane and his gang.